leftstick/Sero-cli/README.md

 sero git -u testuser -e test@gmail.com
 ```

-Above command is equivalent to `Configure git options for current working directory`
+> Above command is equivalent to `Configure git options for current working directory`

+User `sero --help` to check the usage for each task

 ## Available Tasks ##